TeunHuijben/ALPaCA/README.md

 # Citation

-If our analytical PSF is usefull for your research, please cite the paper:
+If our analytical PSF is useful for your research, please cite the paper:

 ```
 @article{huijben2023exact,